 The fox sees the squirrel and starts running towards it (the tracks are further apart).
-The squirrel, seeing the fox, runs and climbs the tree (the squirrels tracks change when it starts walking (probably looking for food).
+The squirrel, seeing the fox, runs and climbs the tree (the squirrels tracks change slowly walking (probably looking for food).

 In the upper left hand corner: a fox is walking.
-In the lower left corner: a squirrel is slowly
+In the lower left corner: a squirrel is

-Answer to 'What Happened In This Picture'
+Answer to 'What Happened In This Picture?'